 What is the best way to teach preschoolers the alphabet?

-Hands-on activities are the best way to teach preschoolers the alphabet.
-Daily exposure through play-based activities allow children to begin to learn the shape and sounds of the letters of the alphabet without stress.
+The best way to teach preschoolers the alphabet is through hands-on activities.
+Daily exposure through play-based activities allows children to begin to learn the shape and sounds of the letters of the alphabet without stress.
 The less they equate letters with stressful emotions, the more likely they are to be interested in learning the pre-reading skills they need.

 When should children be able to recognize letters?

-Most children between 3-4 years old will begin to recognize letters with the majority knowing all letters by age 5.
+Most children between 3 and 4 years old will begin to recognize letters, with the majority knowing all letters by age 5.